Can I Use a Car Tire Pump on My Bike?

 Using a pump without pressure regulation can be very dangerous because your tire can get too much air very quickly and even burst before you can react.
 Therefore, getting a bicycle pump or a car pump with a pressure gauge and regulator is best.

-How To Use a Car Tire Pump for A Bike Correctly?
+How Do You Use a Car Tire Pump for a Bike Correctly?

 And I bet you don’t want to walk around with a deflated or burst tire, so let’s look at how to inflate your tire correctly using a car tire pump.